Evaristo Márquez Contreras: Early life

 Evaristo Márquez Contreras was born in Juan Gallego, a small village in El Madroño, in Seville, Andalusia, Spain.
 He was the first son of Evaristo Márquez Fernández and Librada Contreras Alonso.

-When he was four, his family moved to Nerva, in the province of Huelva.
+When he was four, his family moved to Nerva, Spain, in the province of Huelva.
 He attended primary school there.
 In secondary school he received a vocational certificate in bookkeeping and earned a certificate of specialization in mining.
 After graduation, he went to work as a servant for the Local Council while simultaneously enrolled in the university where he earned a Bachelor of Fine Arts.

 Career

 In the early 70's, Evaristo Márquez made a sculptural portrait of "Daniel Vazquez Diaz" (painter), "José María Morón" (poet), "Jose María Labrador" (painter) and "Maestro Rojas" (musician), all of which he later donated to Nerva City Hall in 1976.
 They were part of the 2013 exhibit Colectiva de Arte Local (Local Art Collective) in El Museo Vázquez Diaz de Nerva museum.